Right to counsel

 Legislation, Bypass of Parental Input into Abortion - Minor

 Neb.
 Stat. § 71-6903(9) provides that a pregnant minor who seeks to bypass the parental consent requirement for an abortion has to be notified of her right to counsel and must be provided with counsel upon request.
-Section 71-6904(5) further provides that if the judge refuses the waiver and the minor appeals, "the pregnant woman shall have the . . . right to counsel at the appellate level if not already represented.
+Section 71-6904(5) further provides that if the judge refuses the waiver and the minor appeals, she "shall have the . . . right to counsel at the appellate level if not already represented.
 Such counsel shall be appointed by the court and shall receive a fee . . . to be paid [by the] county in which the proceeding was held."

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.